Why You Still Need Amino Acids Like Glutamine, BCAA & EAA — Even If Your Diet Is Perfect

 -

-Supports protein synthesis even when dietary protein is delayed
+Supports protein synthesis even when food is delayed

 -